daaku/dak/readme.md

 # <img src="./packages/website/assets/logo.svg" width="24" height="24"> dak

-Dak or DakLang is a Lisp like language that transpiles to JavaScript.
+Dak is a Lisp like language that transpiles to JavaScript.

 ## Play